Priyanka0606/FlightFarePrediction/README.md

 # Flight Fare Prediction With Deployment

 This project predicts flight fare based on the Random Forest Regressor algorithm.
-The delployment was done using Flask app and project was depoyed on Heroku.
+The deployment was done using Flask app and project was deployed on Heroku.

 Steps performed in the project: